jennego/dressage/README.md

 - create api - TO DO
 - add association to similar tests  - TO DO
 - put dressage arena in a more useful spot - TO DO
-- move root to dressage tests index
+- move root to dressage tests index - Done